ayush1120/COSA_Website/Webpages/Completed/main_page/README.md

 ## Edits
+* Do proper indentation
-Comment your edits in the files properly as follows:
+* Comment your edits in the files properly as follows:

 ### In HTML
 ```